-In today’s peacebuilder spotlight, we get to know Toni Hawkins and Sherman Green.
+In today’s peacebuilder spotlight, we get to know Toni Hawkins and Dr. Sherman Green.
 They both joined Pollack Peacebuilding Systems after many years in the field.
 Even though they have taken different paths to get here, Toni and Sherman are both passionate about their work.
 Toni started her career with an interest in Psychology, which she eventually left behind to pursue opportunities in Public Health Administration and Politics.
 She believes very strongly that everything happens for a reason and that the most important part of working in peacebuilding is listening.
 Toni has honed her communication skills since childhood.
 By watching how her parents communicated with their children, neighbors, and with each other, Toni learned to be patient with others.
 She also developed a desire to help people, which is ultimately what led her to peacebuilding.

 Communicating to Eliminate Barriers

 Sherman agrees that communication is crucial, so much so that it was his major for one of his degrees from Mississippi State University.
 He worked in higher education before starting his coaching career on a fulltime basis.
 Through his company, Strategic Directions, he helps businesses and organizations to eliminate structural barriers that prevent them from fulfilling their full potential.
 In addition, he provides life coaching for individuals who find themselves seeking a new direction as a result of the COVID-19 pandemic.
 In peacebuilding, having the ability to understand a situation before attempting to address it is beneficial.
 For Toni and Sherman, this can be accomplished by being fully present and asking the right questions to all parties.
 The answers are often able to serve as a guide towards achieving a common goal for those involved.